-The recommended heatsinks (see 3.6.4 Recommended Heatsinks for Slot 1 Processors) for the boxed Pentium III / II and Celeron processors are those with three-pin fans that can be connected to the fan connectors on the motherboard.
+1. Attach the heatsink to the processor with thermal grease and retention clip.
+The recommended heatsinks (see section on recommended heatsinks for Pentium III / II processors for more information) for the boxed Pentium III / II and Celeron processors are those with three-pin fans that can be connected to the fan connectors on the motherboard.